 For the categories of persons listed in Article 4(1) only the indicated documentary evidence will be required regarding the purpose of the journey.
 As stated in Article 4(3), no other justification, invitation or validation regarding the purpose of the journey will be required.
-However, this does not mean a waiver of the general requirement of personal appearance for the submission of the visa application and supporting documents (cf. CCI II.4), which remains unaffected.
+However, this does not mean a waiver of the requirement, as a general rule, of personal appearance for the submission of the visa application and supporting documents (cf. CCI II.4), which remains unaffected.

 If in individual cases doubts remain regarding the real purpose of the journey, the visa applicant shall be called for an additional in depth interview to the embassy/consulate where (s)he can be questioned regarding the actual purpose of the visit or the applicant's intention to return- cfr CCI, III.4.
-In such individual cases, additional documents can be provided by the visa applicant or exceptionally requested by the consular officer.
+Only in such individual cases, additional documents can be provided by the visa applicant or exceptionally requested by the consular officer.
 The Joint Committee will closely monitor the issue.

-For the categories of persons not mentioned in Article 4 (for example tourists), the current rules shall continue to apply regarding documentation proving the purpose of the journey.
+For the categories of persons not mentioned in Article 4, the current rules shall continue to apply regarding documentation proving the purpose of the journey.
 The same applies to documents regarding parents' consent for travel of children under 18 years old.

-Schengen rules or national law shall apply to issues not covered by the provisions of this Agreement, such as recognition of travel documents, travel medical insurance and guarantees regarding return and sufficient means of subsistence (cfr supra I.1.2.).
+Schengen rules or national law shall apply to issues not covered by the provisions of this Agreement, such as recognition of travel documents, travel medical insurance and guarantees regarding return and sufficient means of subsistence (cfr supra 1.1.2.).
+The visa applicant should consult the competent consulate in order to obtain information about the documents required for these other conditions.